Email Infrastructure with Compliance Built In, Not Bolted On

 Audit Sample Messages Across the Review Queue

-Use list_pending to retrieve held messages and read_email to inspect full message content, headers, and agent-supplied metadata.
-Tag reviewed messages with tag_email to record compliance status.
-The audit trail is queryable by date range, mailbox, tag, and reviewer identity for evidence gathering.
+Use GET /v1/oversight/pending to retrieve held messages and GET /v1/mailboxes/{mailbox_id}/emails/{email_id} to inspect full message content and headers.
+Tag reviewed messages via PUT /v1/mailboxes/{mailbox_id}/emails/{email_id}/tags to record compliance status.
+The audit trail (GET /v1/audit-log) is queryable for evidence gathering.

 5